Insulin Resistance Guide — Part 2

 • Glucose becomes harder to stabilise without increasing insulin doses.

-How it shows up: rising total daily insulin alongside fat gain (especially visceral fat), more variability, and a more “resistant” pattern to meals and corrections.
+How it tends to show up: rising total daily insulin alongside fat gain (especially visceral fat), more variability, and a more resistant pattern to meals and corrections.

 What it is: the kidneys filter glucose continuously and reabsorb most of it via SGLT2 transporters.
 If blood glucose rises high enough, glucose spills into urine.

-Important: the renal threshold is not a fixed value (it varies between individuals and can change over time), so avoid treating 10.0 mmol/L as a universal cutoff.
+Important: the renal threshold is not a fixed value — it varies between individuals and can change over time — so it is worth avoiding the assumption that 10.0 mmol/L is a universal cutoff.

 Why it matters: in insulin resistant states, evidence suggests the kidney can reabsorb more glucose (a higher threshold), meaning hyperglycaemia persists longer and insulin has to do more work to bring glucose down.

-How it shows up: sustained highs that are harder to break once glucose is elevated, and more “momentum” towards prolonged hyperglycaemia.
+How it tends to show up: sustained highs that are harder to break once glucose is elevated, and more momentum towards prolonged hyperglycaemia.

 What it is: insulin acts in the brain (especially the hypothalamus) as a signal of energy abundance.
 It contributes to satiety and helps regulate appetite, reward, and autonomic output.